Anthropology, BA

 Anthropology is the study of what it means to be human, in the broadest possible terms.

-The BA program in anthropology helps students recognize and solve problems facing the contemporary world through a broad understanding of humanity.
-Working alongside leading faculty, students gain experience as apprentices on research projects.
+The Bachelor of Arts program in anthropology helps students recognize and solve problems facing the contemporary world through a broad understanding of humanity.
+Working alongside leading faculty members, students gain experience as apprentices on research projects.
 Students also have opportunities for hands-on learning through study abroad programs and field schools.

 This interdisciplinary program offers training in the main areas of anthropology, including archaeology, bioarchaeology, sociocultural anthropology and evolutionary anthropology.

-Students enrolled in this program may not pursue a concurrent BS in anthropology or Bachelor of Arts in global health, but they may add a minor in global health to complement the core curriculum.
-The Bachelor of Arts in anthropology is primarily for those whose interests lie in society, culture and archaeology, while the Bachelor of Science is primarily taken by students interested in science and mathematics-based courses.
+Students enrolled in this program may not pursue a concurrent Bachelor of Science in anthropology or BA in global health, but they may add a minor in global health to complement the core curriculum.
+The BA in anthropology is primarily for those whose interests lie in society, culture and archaeology, while the BS is primarily taken by students interested in science and mathematics-based courses.

 In addition to reviewing the guidelines in the Concurrent Program Options section below, students interested in pursuing concurrent or second baccalaureate degrees in The College of Liberal Arts and Sciences are advised to visit The College's website for more information and requirements.